1. Home

 Description

 Measles was widespread in North America.
 It has become rarer because of the effectiveness of immunisation campaigns.
-Even today, however, Québec sometimes experiences outbreaks of measles.
+Even today, Québec sometimes experiences outbreaks of measles.

 Measles remains one of the major causes of death among young children globally.
 Yet there is a safe and effective vaccine against this disease.